ExpressVPN vs SurfShark [Test Results 2020]

 Overall, in terms of the SurfShark vs ExpressVPN battle, it’s difficult to pick a winner in this category.
 Both of these providers offer a lot of great features.
 ExpressVPN probably has a few more options overall for advanced users to set-up their VPN on more devices, but SurfShark does a great job with its ad-blocking and malware-tracking capabilities too.

-One reason why a lot of people buy a VPN in the first place is that they want to be able to access streaming services like Netflix, Disney+, and BBC iPlayer from all over the world, on their different devices, without being greeted with region restrictions and “This service is not available” messages on their screens.
+One reason why a lot of people buy a VPN in the first place is that they want to be able to access streaming services like Netflix, Disney+, and BBC iPlayer from all over the world, on their different devices.
 So how do ExpressVPN and SurfShark handle streaming?

 Well, both of these VPN providers actually do really well in the streaming department.
-They’re able to unblock all of the major geo-restricted streaming platforms, including Hulu, Sky Go, Amazon Prime Video, BBC iPlayer, NBC, ITV, and Netflix too.
+They work well with streaming platforms, including Netflix, Hulu, Sky Go, Amazon Prime Video, BBC iPlayer, NBC, ITV.

 Security and Encryption